Explore this course:

-The programme explores the financial management of a range of organisations along with core competencies of financial and management accounting.
-The first semester sets the scene with foundation modules, before guiding you to more advanced material.
+Our Accounting Governance and Financial Management MSc explores the financial management of a range of organisations along with core competencies of financial and management accounting.
+The first semester sets the scene with foundation modules, before guiding you to more advanced materials.

 Like all our masters, this programme combines rigorous academic work with practical experience.
 Through seminars, group work, real-life case studies and a dissertation, you’ll develop the skills and the judgement to practise financial management in any sector.